The Village of Scotia itself was incorporated just over 100 years ago

 but its past is deep and full of historic events.
 Nestled in the arms of the Mohawk River this fertile

-land was visited frequently by the Haudenosaunee(Iroquois) and Algonkian Indians.
+land was visited frequently by the Haudenosaunee(often incorrectly called Iroquois) and Algonkian Indians.

 In the 1650's, Alexander Lindsey of Glen bought land along the north shore of the river

 from the Iroquois Indians.
 While he emigrated to the new world with Dutch settlers, he named his estate Scotia, in memory of the

 Scottish hills of his native country.
 While a Scotsman, political/reglious conflicts forced our founder to the Netherland where he became